Doctorate-Dissertation-SLU-Townes/TownesResearch2019A01/Docs/TownesResearch2019A01.md

 ## Multiple Regression Model Selection

-The following code chunk creates regression subsets using the exhaustive method with `CRECEIVE` as the dependent variable.
+The following code chunk creates regression subsets using the exhaustive algorithm with `CRECEIVE` as the dependent variable.
 It then displays the summary statistics to facilitate selection of the best regression model on which to focus.

 ``` r